rpm-software-management/dnf/doc/conf_ref.rst

     Remove dependencies that are no longer used during ``dnf erase``.
 A package only qualifies for removal via ``clean_requirements_on_remove`` if it was installed through DNF but not on explicit user request, i.e. it was pulled in as a dependency.
-The default is on.
+The default is True.

 ``debuglevel``
     integer